vmishenev/dokka/docs/design-doc/Draft: Ambiguous KDoc references.md

 ### 1. By tooling
 The problem of ambiguous KDoc references can be solved by tooling (Dokka and IDE).
-Dokka can show all possible candidates *via a popup with an interactive list* in the same way as IDE does it for ambiguous resolving.
-Under the hood, the Analysis API returns a list of KDoc candidates.
+Dokka can show all possible candidates *via a popup with an interactive list* in the same way as IDE does it for ambiguous resolving in Javadoc etc.  Under the hood, the Analysis API returns a list of KDoc candidates.

 ![example](https://i.ibb.co/dKQkshh/image.png?)